Giving Thanks in Hard Times

 SPIRITUAL STRENGTH TRAINING

 For spiritual strength training, I think being immersed in Scripture is the “squats” of our lives as believers.
 We need God’s Word—plain and simple—as a consistent foundation in everything we do.
 We need to read it, discuss it, absorb it, and apply it to our lives.
 Regularly.
 Every day.
-Whether we are in a pandemic or not.
+Whether we are in a crisis situation or not.

 And then from the effort of living with these new tensions, we notice soreness that constricts and binds and constrains us, and sometimes we feel weaker rather than stronger.
 But I have discovered that when this happens, there is a standard “hard rubber ball” to apply to painful pressure points.